 • Step handling – The execute_step() method converts YAML-defined actions into actual Azure resource deployments.

-• Dynamic adjustments – Methods such as update_param_if_null() and update_with_custom_params() apply environment-specific or user-supplied values, letting deployments adapt automatically without manual intervention.
+• Dynamic adjustments – Methods such as update_param_if_null() and update_with_custom_params() apply environment-specific or user-supplied values, ensuring deployments adapt without manual intervention.

 5. From Configuration to Provisioning